yiisoft/validator/docs/guide/using-validator.md

 $rules = [
     // The rules that are not related to a specific attribute

-    // An array must contain exactly 4 items. new Count(4),
     // At least one of the attributes ("email" and "phone") must be passed and have non-empty value.
     new AtLeast(['email', 'phone']),